awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: no
 When this parameter is true, the container is given elevated privileges on the host container instance \(similar to the `root` user\)\.
 This parameter maps to `Privileged` in the [Create a container](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/) and the `--privileged` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
-This parameter is not supported for Windows containers or tasks using the Fargate launch type\.

 ```
 "privileged": true|false